mahsumclkblk/DjangoSite/README.md

 # DjangoSite
 İt's building by DJango

-İf you want running this you have importing theese modules :
+İf you want running this you have to importing theese modules :

 "django-cleanıp"
 "Pillow"